hashicorp/packer/website/source/docs/builders/openstack.html.md

 installed *if you are using temporary key pairs*, i.e. don't use [`ssh_keypair_name`](openstack.html#ssh_keypair_name) nor [`ssh_password`](/docs/templates/communicator.html#ssh_password).
 All major OS'es have OpenSSL installed by default except Windows.
+This have been resolved in OpenStack Ocata(Feb 2017).

 ## Configuration Reference